tejasbg19/VSD-squadron-mini-internship/Task_5.md

 ## The RTL Code:

-The RTL code for our hardware which needs to be tested & simulated is taken from [here](https://github.com/vinayrayapati/rv32i/blob/main/iiitb_rv32i.v) & is below:
+The RTL code for our hardware which needs to be tested & simulated is taken from [here](https://github.com/vinayrayapati/rv32i/blob/main/iiitb_rv32i.v)

 ```
 module iiitb_rv32i(clk,RN,NPC,WB_OUT);